piceaTech/node-gitlab-2-github/README.md

 #### gitlab.token

-Go to your settings.
-Open the Access Token tab.
-Create a new Access Token and copy that into the `settings.js`
+Go to [Settings / Access Tokens](https://gitlab.com/profile/personal_access_tokens).
+Create a new Access Token with `api` and `read_repository` scopes and copy that into the `settings.js`

 #### gitlab.projectID

 Leave it null for the first run of the script.
 Then the script will show you which projects there are.
+Can be either string or number.

 ### github